ankane/torch.rb/README.md

 unzip -q libtorch.zip
 ```

-For Linux x86-64, use the `cxx11 ABI` version.
+For Linux x86-64, use the build that matches your CUDA version.
 For other platforms, build LibTorch from source.

 Then run: